Sliding Scale of Anime Obscurity

 - Naruto - Actually halfway between Level 0 and Level 1, since its presence in America wasn't as a kid-oriented television dub during The Nineties, and is therefore far less well-known with older adults.

-- Neon Genesis Evangelion (Level 0 in Japan) - Deconstructed the common tropes of mecha series aimed at young boys, popularized intense psychological exploration, and gave the anime industry a much-needed boost to save it from its death throes.
+- Neon Genesis Evangelion (Level 0 in Japan) - Deconstructed the common tropes of mecha series aimed at young boys.

 - One Piece (easily Level 0 in Japan)